hackflame/ultraviolet/testsuite/samples/README.md

 # Samples

   * Wikipedia main page textual snapshots in six languages.
-  * German blackletter and emoji list to test non-BMP corner cases.
+  * German blackletter and a lsit of emojis to test non-BMP corner cases.